How to Get Your Tennessee

 • Bachelor’s degree

-• Enrollment in or completion of an Educator Preparation Program (EPP)
+• Enrollment in or completion of an EPP

-• Passing scores on all required professional assessments
+• Passing scores on the required licensure exams

 Professional License

-The Professional License is a six-year, renewable license for educators who meet the necessary teaching experience and performance evaluation requirements.
-This is the next step for educators after a Practitioner License.
+The Professional License is a 10-year, renewable license for more experienced educators in Tennessee.
+This is the next step after a Practitioner License.

 Requirements: